-The Nominating, Compensation and Planning Committee and the Independent Directors determined that these four criteria are general measures of our performance and are the key criteria on which management should focus during 2013.
+The Nominating, Compensation and Planning Committee and the Independent Directors determined that these four criteria were general measures of our performance and were the key criteria on which management should focus during 2013.
 The Independent Directors established the threshold levels of the performance criteria as representing an achievable increase over 2012, the target levels as representing a considerable but reasonable increase over 2012 and the maximum levels as representing an exceptional increase over 2012.
-In addition, the Nominating, Compensation and Planning Committee and the Independent Directors have asked Mr. Foran to establish initial individual performance criteria for each Named Executive Officer (other than himself), which criteria are intended to measure individual performance of the Named Executive Officers during 2013.
-Since the actual payments to be made under the 2013 Incentive Program are discretionary with the Independent Board, there is no weighting among the performance criteria.
-Below are the threshold, target and maximum performance criteria.
+Since the actual payments to be made under the 2013 Incentive Program were discretionary with the Independent Directors, there was no weighting among the performance criteria.
+Below are the threshold, target and maximum performance criteria set for 2013, as well as the Company's actual results.